 The first component of the P&L statement to understand is your sales.
 Sales can be either gross or net.
 Gross sales is all the money that comes across your register.
 Adjusted net sales is gross sales less sales tax, which you’ll eventually pass on to the state.
 Hence, net sales is the correct figure to measure how much revenue you retain from sales.

 On the P&L statement, your sales are broken out into departments such as non-alcoholic beverages, beer, liquor, and food.
-The exact categories are up to you—make them as specific as necessary to get a clear picture of where your sales are coming r.
+The exact categories are up to you—make them as specific as necessary to get a clear picture of where your sales are coming from.

 After reviewing sales, turn your attention to Cost of Goods.
 On a P&L statement, food and beverage costs are divided into significant classifications such as produce, dairy, meat, seafood, etc. Tip: You can use a Budget vs. Actual to review each category that showcases your budgeted amount compared to actual usage.
 For instance, you might see that you budgeted $3,500 for seafood and spent $2,750.
 Watch for consistent overspending and major underspending, both of which indicate you should take a closer look at the category and determine why your budget was inaccurate.